cosmicjs/gatsby-localization-app-starter/README.md

 ## Installing the demo (from source)

-The project source can be found here on github.
+The project source can be found here on GitHub.
 After cloning the repository, you should have something that loosely resembles the following structure.

 ```
 .gitignore